 3 See the GFOA Best Practice, Asset Allocation for Defined Benefit Plans.

-4 See GFOA Advisory, Selecting Investment Advisers for Pension Fund Assets.
+4 See GFOA Best Practice, Selecting Third-Party Investment Professionals for Pension Fund Assets.

-5 See GFOA Best Practice, Investment Fee Policies for Retirement Systems.
+5 See GFOA Best Practice, Investment Fee Guidelines for External Management of Defined Benefit Plans.

 - CFA Institute, Elements of an Investment Statement for Institutional Investors (Charlottesville, VA: CFA Institute, 2010).